OpenPodcar/OpenPodcar/README.md

 		- Voltage between the DAC **GND** and **OUT** should give a value between **2.1V** and **2.4V**

 #### E. 3D Printing
-- 3D print the LCD support
+- 3D print the LCD part

 #### F. Assembly
 - Solder headers for Arduino